Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Introduction.

+The restrictions on the types of representations we deal with are rooted in restrictions on the Arthur parameters we consider.
+These have two simple pieces which witness opposite extreme behaviors when restricted to the Arthur $SL_2$.
+This allows us to obtain bounds by ``applying endoscopy once".
+To extend the results to e.g. representations associated to global parameters with an arbitrary number of simple pieces, one could iterate the inductive process of steps (iv) and (v) and bound representations coming from hyperendoscopic groups, i.e. endoscopic groups of endoscopic groups. \end{remark}

-This method is in the lineage of a body of recent work applying the framework of endoscopy to growth of cohomology.
-Most notably, results on multiplicity growth of non-tempered cohomological representations were obtained by Marshall~\cite{Ma14} for~$G = U(2,1)$, and Marshall-Shin~\cite{MaSh18} for~$G = U(N,1)$ and a level~$\fn$ divisible by primes splitting in the CM extension used to define the unitary group.
+Our proof method is in the lineage of a body of recent work applying the framework of endoscopy to growth of cohomology.
+Most notably, bounds on multiplicity growth of all non-tempered cohomological representations were obtained by Marshall~\cite{Ma14} for~$G = U(2,1)$, and Marshall-Shin~\cite{MaSh18} for~$G = U(N,1)$ and a level~$\fn$ divisible by primes splitting in the CM extension used to define the unitary group.